WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 We are the result of a long natural selection process<sup>[no, seriously]</sup>, wasting resources could mean death.
 This is why our bodies will go to great lengths not to feed unnecessary parts.
 Stop using your arm?
 Muscle atrophy.
 Your haircut blocks the view of one eye?
 Boom, amblyopia.

 Next, let's talk about our immune system.
 It's an astonishingly complex machine that has been refined to fend off threats trying to hijack us for their own benefit.
 The issue is, the threats are constantly evolving and so is our immune system.
-This leads to an arms race where each side try to outplay the other.
+This leads to an arms race where each side tries to outplay the other.

-I'd love to go deeper but its not today's topic.
-If you want to see a *deep dive* on another evolutionary arms race, I can't recommend you enough this documentary on [mimicry](https://www.youtube.com/watch?v=KHxGA6d204I).
+I'd love to go deeper but it's not today's topic.
+If you want to see a *deep dive* in another evolutionary arms race, I can't recommend you enough this documentary on [mimicry](https://www.youtube.com/watch?v=KHxGA6d204I).

 I talk about those phenomenons because they happen in society, to some extent.